dblsai/Project2-StreamCompaction/README.md

 * Plot a graph of the comparison and write a short explanation of the phenomenon you see here.
-* I don't have a high resolution CPU clock in visual studio, though I tried many ways to find one, like <chrono> which doesn'r support VS2010.
-Anyway, I couln'd get timer readings less than 1 ms resolution.
+* I don't have a high resolution CPU clock in visual studio, though I tried many ways to find one, like "chrono" which doesn't support VS2010.
+Anyway, I couldn't get CPU timer readings less than 1 ms resolution.
 But what I observe for GPU version, when array size goes larger, computation time increases.
-And I think same applied to CPU version.
+And I think same applies to CPU version.
 Not sure which one performs better.

 # PART 3 : OPTIMIZING PREFIX SUM